Cookies

 There is untapped potential between the model and reality

 Simulation models and traditional calculations show ideal conditions.
-However, actual operating conditions differ from these.
+However, actual operating conditions often differ from these.
 It is precisely this discrepancy that reveals measurable opportunities for optimization:

 • real-world interactions between parameters